-In the case of a regular employee's death, a lump sum payment for payable amounts of unused accrued leaves, extended illness, and PTO shall be paid to the employee's heir or estate as appropriate.
+In the case of a regular employee's death, a lump sum payment for payable amounts of unused accrued leaves, Sick Leave, and PTO shall be paid to the employee's heir or estate as appropriate.

 Section 3.
-Extended Illness (EI) Leave
+Sick Leave